typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 Note this delayed tick is already described by `IO.sleep` (via `Timer`), so you don't need to do it.

-More on dealing with ''cancelation'' below.
+More on dealing with ''cancellation'' below.

 #### IO.never